inderjot/gengo_api_docs/content/index.md

 support](mailto:support@gengo.com?subject=Gengo API Documentation inconsistency) to let us know or, if you feel up to it, issue a pull request to [our Documentation Github repository](https://github.com/mygengo/gengo_api_docs) because it is open source !

-## Current known issues (Updated 2012-12-12)

-Below are a list of current issues that we know exist in our API and are working to resolve.
-We apologise for any inconvenience that they may cause and appreciate your patience in working around them.

-* _Ordering a large batch of jobs and then immediately afterwards ordering the first load again (lazy-loading the order) may result in double charging if the job queue has not finished processing the jobs that were ordered the first time_ : Suggested workaround is to get the status of the initial order by [querying using the order id](/v2/order/#order-get) or [receiving a callback](/v2/callback_urls/).
-If this is not possible, please try lazy loading after waiting for at least 5 minutes after the initial order.